People's Action Party

+Positioned on the centre-right of Singapore's political spectrum, the PAP espouses a combination of social conservatism and economic liberalism.
+The party generally advocates free-market principles, favouring policies such as low taxation, the absence of tariffs, limited government expenditure relative to gross domestic product (GDP), minimal economic regulation and the promotion of economic freedom.
+Nonetheless, the PAP occasionally engages in strategic state intervention, reflecting elements of welfarism.
+A distinctive feature of its economic approach is the support for the development and expansion of state-owned enterprises (SOEs), locally referred to as government-linked corporations (GLCs).
+These entities were initially established in response to the economic disruptions caused by the British military withdrawal from Singapore in 1971.
+GLCs played a central role in driving export-oriented industrialisation, fostering economic development and generating employment across key sectors of the economy.
+On social matters, the PAP endorses communitarian values and civic nationalism.
+A cornerstone of its social policy is the promotion of national cohesion through the integration of the country's major ethnic groups into a unified Singaporean identity.

 History

 Lee Kuan Yew, Toh Chin Chye and Goh Keng Swee were involved in the Malayan Forum, a London-based student activist group that was against colonial rule in Malaya in the 1940s and early 1950s.
 Upon returning to Singapore, the group met regularly to discuss approaches to attain independence in Malayan territories and started looking for like-minded individuals to start a political party.
 Journalist S. Rajaratnam was introduced to Lee by Goh.
 Lee was also introduced to several English-educated left-wing students and Chinese-educated union and student leaders while working on the Fajar sedition trial and the National Service riot case.